etw11/DunedinPACNI/README.md

 This function outputs a data.frame of formatted FreeSurfer phenotypes for all subjects.

+## What if I don't have .stats files from FreeSurfer?
+In this case, you should pre-format your FreeSurfer data into a .csv file with each row as a unique scan and each column as a FreeSurfer variable.
+The specific list of variables can be accessed using 'data(ROI_names)'.
+You must follow the exact naming conventions of 'ROI_names' or else the code will not be able to properly estimate DunedinPACNI.

 **ExportDunedinPACNI**

 ExportDunedinPACNI() applies the DunedinPACNI algorithm to your data and outputs DunedinPACNI scores for each scan.
 You can pass the output from LoadFreeSurferStats() directly to ExportDunedinPACNI().

+If you don't have access to FreeSurfer .stats files, you can pass a properly formatted .csv file (see above) directly to ExportDunedinPACNI() instead.

 If you are missing any ROIs in your data, you should pass a list of those ROIs to ExportDunedinPACNI() to have them imputed using the mean value from the Dunedin Study.
 Each missing ROI will slightly reduce the accuracy of resulting DunedinPACNI scores.
 Because the same value is being imputed for all subjects, imputed ROIs should have a uniform effect on DunedinPACNI scores in your sample, to preserve within-group comparisons.
 If you are missing >20% of the ROIs included in the DunedinPACNI algorithm, we think that is too much missingness to estimate DunedinPACNI and this function will throw an error.